oobabooga/text-generation-webui/Extensions.md

 }
 ```

 where the values must be numbers, strings, or booleans.
-These web UI will create fields for you to change these parameters interactively.
+The web UI will create fields for you to change these parameters interactively.

 ## Activating an extension